AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 ### 💡 Tips for Better Camera Dashboards

 - 🖼️ Use `picture-elements` inside popups for **precise button placement**
-- 🔁 Combine with `conditional` cards to **hide controls when not needed or when situatonal context requires them**
+- 🔁 Combine with `conditional` cards to **hide controls when not needed or when situational context requires them**
 - 📱 Works great on **wall tablets** using Fully Kiosk Browser
 - 🎨 Style with `card_mod` to differentiate security panels visually
-- 🔊 Add `media_player` buttons to doorbell popups for announcements or TTS, especially cool if your doorbell can be used as media_player entity in HA or you have a speaker/tablet/other player nearby
+- 🔊 Add `media_player` buttons to doorbell popups for announcements or TTS, especially cool if your doorbell can be used as a media_player entity in HA or you have a speaker/tablet/other player nearby

 ---